whouishere/kissasian.go/README.md

 For now the program will only look for a hard-coded show on the site.
 In which you can easily change on `scraper/scraper.go`.

 ## Building
-If you want to build this the easy way, I recommend you to use [Task](https://github.com/go-task/task)It's a simple tool and it integrates very well with Go.
+If you want to build this the easy way, I recommend you to use [Task](https://github.com/go-task/task).
+It's a simple tool and it integrates very well with Go.

 To build the project with it, just be sure to be inside the project directory an run